 |The URL for initial registration into your course is unique for this course.|

 Once here, enter your email address and set up an account.
 Use the code in your book if you purchased it new from the Auraria bookstore for access.
-The second option is to purchase a registration ($125 and it comes with e-book), and third is to try a 14 day temporary access while you are awaiting your financial aid money to arrive.
+The second option is to purchase a registration ($135 and it comes with e-book), and third is to get temporary access while you are awaiting your financial aid money to arrive – which is only available for 2 weeks starting January 10.

-“Results” tab, which is found on the left menu, is where you will find your homework assignment grades and your exam grades once you have something to report.
+“Results” tab, which is found on the left menu and looks like an upward graph, is where you will find your homework assignment grades and your exam grades once you have something to report.

 Instructor Information:Dr. Clare Hays.
 Office SI 2032; Phone 303-615-0777; [email protected]